- Valentino Achak Deng (as written by Dave Eggers)

 What is the What is the story of Valentino Achak Deng, a Sudanese man living in Atlanta who remembers his experiences as a child in Sudan.
 Although intended as a biography, the book is actually written by author Dave Eggers, who depicts Valentino's struggles in a way that seems as if Valentino is sitting down at a coffee shop with you and telling you his entire story.

-Southern Sudanese citizens cheering and raising the flag of
+Southern Sudanese citizens cheering and raising the flag of their soon-to-be newly independent country |

 I believe the real beauty of this type of post-colonial writing lies in two important concepts: the idea of reality as unbelievably true, sort of an "I couldn't make this up in my mind if I even tried!" type scenario.
 The other concept is the reverse cultural lens with which we are almost forced to look at our own society.
 Postcolonial authors such as Eggers, Phillips, and Dabydeen set the primary stage for their novels in places quite familiar to the western culture.
 However, the way in which they portray these places are quite out of the ordinary and at times very grotesque.
 In some ways, we learn more about our own societies than we do about the societies to which these authors are natives.
 It is a remarkable style of writing that grips readers by representing an often unseen, yet undeniably factual western mindset.
 Even as an American, you sort of become an outsider looking in when reading What is the What and you might even feel some shame.